Crash Nitro Kart (PlayStation 2, GameCube, Xbox)

 Unknown purposes.
 Appears before character stat labels from choosing a driver in Adventure.

-A development string that would display the current version of the game at that point.
+A development string that would display the build date of the game at that point.

 INVINCIBILITY MASK BOWLING BOMB BOWLING BOMB x3 HOMING MISSILE HOMING MISSILE X3 POWER SHIELD N.TROPY CLOCK TURBO BOOST EXPLOSIVE CRATE INVISIBILITY SUPER ENGINE FREEZE MINE STATIC SHOCK TORNADO VOODOO DOLL